Boise, Idaho: Culture

 The Boise City Department of Arts and History oversees several ongoing projects and programs related to art, culture, and history, and a number of short-term projects at any given time.
 Ongoing projects include maintenance of a public art collection valued at over $3 million, creation and maintenance of city historical and art walks and tours, maintenance of a city historical research collection, artists in residence, and the Fettuccine Forum.

 According to a 2012 study performed by Americans for the Arts, arts, both public and private, in Boise is a forty-eight million dollar per year industry.
 The same study also cited the arts in and around Boise as a supplier of jobs for about 1600 people and producer of roughly $4.4 million in revenue to state and local government.

 The Boise Centre on the Grove is an 85000 sqft convention center that hosts a variety of events, including international, national, and regional conventions, conferences, banquets, and consumer shows.
 It is in the heart of downtown Boise and borders the Grove Plaza, which hosts many outdoor functions throughout the year including the New Year's Eve celebration, the Idaho Potato Drop hosted by the Idaho New Year's Commission.
 The Morrison-Knudsen Nature Center, located next to Municipal Park, features a streamwalk with wildlife experiences just east of downtown.

 Boise has diverse and vibrant religious communities.
 The Jewish community is served by two synagogues: the Chabad Jewish Center, and the reform Ahavath Beth Israel Temple (completed 1896, is the nation's oldest continually used temple west of the Mississippi).
 The Church of Jesus Christ of Latter-day Saints dedicated a temple there in 1984.
+The first Christian Science Church in Boise, The First Church of Christ, Scientist, Boise, was built in 1898, with a new Church building built in 1989.
+The Boise Church is a branch of The Mother Church, The First Church of Christ, Scientist, in Boston, MA.
 The Catholic Diocese of Boise includes the entire state and is seated at St. John's Cathedral, completed in 1921.
 The Boise Hare Krishna Temple opened in August 1999, and the Vietnamese Linh Tuu-temple opened in 2016.

 Boise (along with Valley and Boise Counties) hosted the 2009 Special Olympics World Winter Games.
 More than 2,500 athletes from over 85 countries participated.

 In 1972, John Waters set the final scene of his film Pink Flamingos in Boise.

+The 1995 independent film Not This Part of the World was filmed in Boise.

-Boise's sister city is Gernika, Spain.
+Boise's sister city is Gernika, Spanish Basque Country.